 - The provider ensured suitable staffing arrangements were in place to meet the assessed needs of people in a person-centred and timely way.
-People told us staff were available when they needed them.
-One person said, "I like it here, they look after me well." - Staff were visible to people in their care and provided support and attention people required. - Recruitment was safe and well managed.
-The registered manager completed all appropriate checks prior to members of staff commencing work for the service.
-This ensured they were suitable for the role for which they had been employed.
+People told us staff were available when they needed them. - Staff were visible to people in their care and provided support and attention people required. - Staff assured us they had been subject to appropriate checks when the service recruited them.